A Guide to Visiting the Canadian Tulip Festival in Ottawa 2026

 What to Wear; Weather Considerations for May

 Ottawa is known for its unpredictable spring weather, so we suggest preparing for a variety of weather scenarios.
-Rain, cold temperatures and occasionally light snow or frost are all possible, so pack or wear a variety of layers with a windproof and waterproof coat as your top layer.
+Rain, cold temperatures, light snow, frost, are all possible, so pack a variety of clothing.
+We suggest wearing multiple layers, that you can remove if you get too warm, with a windproof and waterproof coat as your outer layer.
 Waterproof footwear is also a must for rainy days and dewy mornings, and a pair of light gloves can definitely come in handy.
 For warm sunny afternoons, don’t forget a hat and a pair of your most fashionable sunglasses.

-What to Bring and What to Leave at Home
+What to Bring and What to Leave at Home; Dogs and Drones

 A camera is a must for visiting the Canadian Tulip Festival.
-Whether you have a phone, film, digital camera or professional DSLR, there is no shortage of photo opportunities to be had all over the city.
-For drone happy folks ther is unfortunately no drones are permitted on the Canadian Tulip Festival sites, and flying drones over any National Capital Commission property requires prior approval.
+Whether you have a phone, film, digital camera or professional DSLR, there is no shortage of photo opportunities throughout the city.
+Drones are NOT permitted on the Canadian Tulip Festival sites, and flying drones over any National Capital Commission property requires prior approval.

 If you’re planning on visiting the Canadian Tulip festival with your cutest four-legged friend, you’ll be pleased to hear that dogs are permitted on the festival grounds on leash.
-Be sure to clean up after your pup, and to help everyone have a good experience, take your dogs to nearby trees to relieve themselves – wet tulips are only nice when they’re moist from morning dew!
+Be sure to clean up after your pup, and take your dogs to nearby trees to relieve themselves – wet tulips are only nice when they’re moist from morning dew!

 Accessibility at the Canadian Tulip Festival